- Home

 Types of cervical cancer

-Squamous cell carcinoma (SCC) – the most common type (about 70% of cases), starts in the squamous cells of the cervix.
+- squamous cell carcinoma (SCC) – the most common type (about 60% of cases), starts in the squamous cells of the cervix

-A small number of cervical cancers feature both squamous cells and glandular cells.
+A small number of cervical cancers (less than 1 in 20) feature both squamous cells and glandular cells.
 These cancers are known as adenosquamous carcinomas or mixed carcinomas.

-Other rarer types of cancer that can start in the cervix include small cell carcinoma, clear cell adenocarcinoma and cervical sarcoma.
+There are other rarer types of cancer that can start in the cervix.
+These include small cell cervical carcinoma, cervical clear cell adenocarcinoma and cervical sarcoma.

 Who gets cervical cancer?